Cherry on the Cake: Fairness is NOT an Optimization Problem: Conclusions, Future Work and Limitations

 What we \emph{are} claiming is that for a number of fairness measures and fairness problems, there is no guarantee that cherry-picking can be avoided.
 The problem is that a priori it is often not clear if a fairness problem can guarantee at least a non-cherry-picking solution, which means that practitioners should be extremely careful before optimizing a fairness measure, since they could end up with cherry-picking solutions.

 That said, we believe it would be interesting to investigate how often cherry-picking occurs in practice and if there are some fairness measures that are more prone to it.
 This is not an easy task in practice, as it would require almost perfect knowledge of the underlying distribution and is very dependent on the quality of the data.
-This is indeed an interesting topic for future research.
+Some literature has been developed in that direction \cite{baumann2022enforcing, goethals2024beyond}, but the problem still remains an interesting topic for future research.

-That being said, we do expect this phenomenon to arise naturally sufficiently often: the reasoning behind the proof of Theorem \ref{teo:bad_fairness} requires finding a minority where the quality of decisions is strictly worse than the majority.
+That being said, we do expect this phenomenon to arise naturally sufficiently often: the reasoning behind the proof of Theorem~\ref{teo_bad_fairness} requires finding a minority where the quality of models is strictly worse than the majority.
 This is a common situation in many real-world problems, where data collected from marginalized groups are often of lower quality due to bias and discrimination.

 Moreover, once again, our results show how people with malicious intentions can exploit the fairness problem to appear fair on one hand, while unfairly treating some groups on the other hand.
-They could even justify their choices as being ``theoretically optimal''.
+They could even justify their choices as being "theoretically optimal."

 Furthermore, the cherry-picking problem probably extends to scores as well.
 If we manually set thresholds for each sensitive group to avoid cherry-picking, based on scores optimized for fairness, we could still inadvertently cherry-pick.
 A model could potentially unfairly distribute scores, ranking less-deserving individuals higher than more-deserving ones, all while adhering to the fairness constraint.
 Consequently, any decision based on these scores might seem non-cherry-picking solely because the true scores are obscured by the model.